richardcase/cluster-api-provider-aws/docs/proposal/20220712-garbage-collection.md

 Adopters of CAPA expect that a request to delete a cluster should succeed and preferably that there be no external AWS resources for that cluster orphaned.

 The traditional thinking is that a user should delete all the workloads on the cluster before deleteing the actual cluster.
-But the reality is that some clusters are short lived (testing & dev clusters are a good example) and this are normally delete via `kubectl delete Cluster mytest` without clearing the workloads from the cluster.
+But the reality is that some clusters are short lived (testing & dev clusters are a good example) and these are normally deleted via `kubectl delete Cluster mytest` without deleting the resources from the cluster first.

 This proposal aims to make this a better experience for the user of CAPA.

 ### Goals

-1. To delete AWS resources that where created by CCM in the child/tenant cluster.
+1. To delete AWS resources that where created by CCM in the workload cluster.
 2. To work across unmanaged (i.e. EC2 control plane) and managed (i.e. EKS) clusters.
 3. Solution must work in a scenario where GitOps is used.